camunda/docker-camunda-bpm-platform/README.md

 ## Build

-The image can be used to build a Docker image for a given Camunda BPM platform version and distribution.
+The image can be used to build a Docker image for a given Camunda Platform version and distribution.

 ### Build a released version

 To build a community image specify the `DISTRO` and `VERSION` build argument.
-Possible values for `DISTRO` are `tomcat`, `wildfly` and `run` (if the Camunda BPM platform version already supported it).
-The `VERSION` is the Camunda BPM platform version you want to build, i.e. `7.12.0`.
+Possible values for `DISTRO` are `tomcat`, `wildfly` and `run` (if the Camunda Platform version already supported it).
+The `VERSION` is the Camunda Platform version you want to build, i.e. `7.12.0`.

 ```
 docker build -t camunda-bpm-platform \